 The 7 greatest topical treatments for naturally clear skin

 After injecting six month-old mice with free radicals and feeding them glycowithanolides extracted from ashwagandha, lipid peroxides fell substantially.
-The conclusion: “our results indicate that Withania somnifera (ashwagandha’s botanical name) has a capability of preventing oxidative stress“.

 THREE – scientists fed some rats glycowithanolides extracted from ashwagandha once daily for 21 days.
-Not only did their lipid peroxide fall, but the self-manufactured antioxidants glutathione and superoxide dismutase shot up (1997 study).
+Not only did their lipid peroxides fall, but the self-manufactured antioxidants glutathione and superoxide dismutase shot up (1997 study).

 This 2001 study was similarly excellent; rats were forcibly stressed once daily for 21 days, which strongly elevated the lipid peroxides in their bloodstream (an interesting link of stress to acne there).
 By feeding the rats glycowithanolides beforehand, this increase was prevented, and glutathione levels also rose.